Rental Information and Frequently Asked Questions

 WE ALWAYS PAY IN CASH AND DO NOT HAVE CREDIT REFERENCES NECESSARY TO RENT FROM BANDLAND.
 ARE THERE OTHER OPTIONS?

 Our buyback plan is perfect in this situation.
 This plan applies to most new, demo, or used band instruments.
-With the buyback plan, you buy the instrument in full at the discounted price, and have 90 days from purchase date to return the instrument and receive back all except: $70.00 + tax on all instruments other than alto sax ($110.00 + tax), which is what a 3 month rental fee would have cost, had you rented the instrument.
+With the buyback plan, you buy the instrument in full at the discounted price, and have 90 days from purchase date to return the instrument and receive back all except: $70.00 + tax on all instruments other than alto sax ($116.00 + tax).

 HOW OFTEN DOES MY CHILD HAVE BAND CLASS IN SCHOOL?